michielbdejong/documents/nlnet-grant.md

 We are at early stage of the project, and you can follow progress on our [GitHub account](https://github.com/indiehosters/).
 At the HSP level, we already have static sites working with IPv6+SNI+SPDY, and an instance of [YunoHost](https://yunohost.org/).
 This allows us to provide emails and jabber for our end users.

-We'll start experimenting to switch these services from our 2 HSP, and from this experience, start to write the standard store.
+We'll start experimenting to switch these services between our 2 HSP, and from this experience, start to write the standard store.
 We'll also start communicating on this idea soon, among the community of these softwares.

 ## 4. Project setup